The Hawaiian Islands – Maui

 “For most of history, man has had to fight nature to survive; in this century he is beginning to realize that, in order to survive, he must protect it.”―Jacques-Yves Cousteau

 I remember the first time I visited Maui (in 1980) while I was still in high school.
-We stayed for a whole month in Kula (at a friend's home midway up Haleakala), and I can remember how pristine Wailea was before it became what it is today.
+We stayed for a whole month in Kula (at a friend’s home midway up Haleakala), and I can remember how pristine Wailea was before it was developed.

 If you’ve ever visited Lahaina, you know how surreal it is to see and hear Pacific humpback whales end their 6-8 week journey from the feeding grounds of Alaska to the shallow breeding grounds of Maui (and other nearby islands).
 The first whale sightings usually occur in October; however, the best time to see these whales is anytime from January 15th – March 31st (peak season is usually February).
 The official whale season is December 15th – May 15th.